The Highest Credit Scores Explained

 Things That Don’t Influence Credit Scoring

-The law prevents scoring formulas to consider any of the following information:
+The law prevents scoring formulas from considering any of the following information:

 - Your race, color, religion, national origin, sex, or marital status.